Code-Institute-Submissions/CI-2nd-milestone/README.md

 - Select restaurant and start route navigation.
 - See route details such as the distance and the expected travelling time.
 - See route instructions line by line.
+- Option or filter to choose what kind of accomodation you want to see.
+- Select which method you want to route to your destination (by bicycle, car or walking).

 ### Features Left to Implement
-- Option or filter to choose what kind of restaurants you want to see.
-- Select which method you want to route to your destination (by bicycle/train etc..).
 - Share your selected option with the community of The Tasting Experience.

 ## Technologies used